Light-Wizzard/QtAppVeyor/README.md

 but I did add a button for different Envirnoments, this way this tool will be usefull to every Software developer.

+My biggest issue is lack of Windows Scripting experience, I have not used Windows in Decades, and only recently bought Windows 10 Pro, just to use Word, and I do not do Mac, so Linux is really all I can get to work, so I can really use some help writing the Scripts.

 Index
 1. [Status](https://github.com/Light-Wizzard/QtAppVeyor#Status)
 2. [Development-Progress](https://github.com/Light-Wizzard/QtAppVeyor#Development-Progress)